kiriwilliams/liri-node-app/README.md

 # liri-node-app

-need your own env package with spotify api keys
+need your own env package with spotify api